-- 5. Employment opportunities grow very slowly for people in their prime earning years.
-The employed share of the population from ages 25 to 54-which is unaffected by the aging of the overall population-was 76.9 percent in November 2014.
+- 6. Employment opportunities grow very slowly for people in their prime earning years.
+The employed share of the population from ages 25 to 54-which is unaffected by the aging of the overall population-was 77 percent in December 2014.
 This was just above the level recorded in June 2009 and well below the levels recorded since the mid-1980s and before the Great Recession started in 2007.
-The employed share of the population has, on average, grown by 3.4 percentage points at this stage during previous recoveries of at least equal length.9 - 6.
+The employed share of the population has, on average, grown by 3.4 percentage points at this stage during previous recoveries of at least equal length.11 - 7.
 Employers cut back on health and pension benefits.
-The share of people with employer-sponsored health insurance dropped from 59.8 percent in 2007 to 53.9 percent in 2013, the most recent year for which data are available.10 The share of private-sector workers who participated in a retirement plan at work fell to 40.8 percent in 2013, down from 41.5 percent in 2007.11 Families now have less economic security than in the past due to fewer employment-based benefits, which requires them to have more private savings to make up the difference. - 7.
+The share of people with employer-sponsored health insurance dropped from 59.8 percent in 2007 to 53.9 percent in 2013, the most recent year for which data are available.
+The share of private-sector workers who participated in a retirement plan at work fell to 40.8 percent in 2013, down from 41.5 percent in 2007.
+Families now have less economic security than in the past due to fewer employment-based benefits, which requires them to have more private savings to make up the difference. - 8.
 Some communities continue to struggle disproportionately from unemployment.
-The unemployment rate remained at 5.8 percent in November 2014.
-The African American unemployment rate rose to 11.1 percent, the Hispanic unemployment rate decreased for the fourth consecutive month to 6.6 percent, and the white unemployment rate slightly increased to 4.9 percent.
-Meanwhile, youth unemployment decreased to 17.7 percent.
-The unemployment rate for people without a high school diploma rose to 8.5 percent, compared with 5.6 percent for those with a high school degree, 4.9 percent for those with some college education, and 3.2 percent for those with a college degree.12 Population groups with higher unemployment rates have struggled disproportionately more amid the weak labor market than white workers, older workers, and workers with more education. - 8.
-The rich continue to pull away from most Americans.
+The unemployment rate dropped to 5.6 percent in December 2014.
+The African American unemployment rate decreased to 10.4 percent, the Hispanic unemployment rate decreased for the fifth consecutive month to 6.5 percent, and the white unemployment rate fell slightly to 4.8 percent.
+Meanwhile, youth unemployment decreased to 16.8 percent.
+The unemployment rate for people without a high school diploma was 8.6 percent, compared with 5.3 percent for those with a high school degree, 4.9 percent for those with some college education, and 2.9 percent for those with a college degree.
+Population groups with higher unemployment rates have struggled disproportionately more amid the weak labor market than white workers, older workers, and workers with more education.

+- 9. The rich continue to pull away from most Americans.
 Incomes of households at the 95th percentile-those with incomes of \$196,000 in 2013, the most recent year for which data are available-were more than nine times the incomes of households in the 20th percentile, whose incomes were \$20,900.
 This is the largest gap between the top 5 percent and the bottom 20 percent of households since the U.S. Census Bureau started keeping records in 1967.
-Median inflation-adjusted household income stood at \$51,939 in 2013, its lowest level in inflation-adjusted dollars since 1995.13

-9. Corporate profits stay elevated near pre-crisis peaks.
+Median inflation-adjusted household income stood at \$51,939 in 2013, its lowest level in inflation-adjusted dollars since 1995.
+15 - 10.
+Corporate profits stay elevated near pre-crisis peaks.
 Inflation-adjusted corporate profits were 94 percent larger in September 2014 than in June 2009.
-The after-tax corporate profit rate-profits to total assets-stood at 3.2 percent in September 2014.14 Corporate profits recovered quickly toward the end of the Great Recession and have stayed high since then.
+The after-tax corporate profit rate-profits to total assets-stood at 3.2 percent in September 2014.16 Corporate profits recovered quickly toward the end of the Great Recession and have stayed high since then.
 Addressing income inequality that arises from the rich receiving outsized benefits from their wealth through tax reform is a crucial policy priority.